versatica/mediasoup-website/faq.md

 Given that **mediasoup** does not handle the signaling plane, it's hard to provide a "full application example".
 The [API](/api/), the [Guide](/guide/) and the existing [test units](https://github.com/ibc/mediasoup/tree/master/test) should be sufficient for the developer to learn how to use it.

-However, take into account that **mediasoup** provides a low level API so knowledge and expertise in Real-Time Communication is crucial.

 ### Does mediasoup transcode?
 {: #does-mediasoup-transcode}